radical-cybertools/radical.saga/docs/source/library/job/index.rst

 adaptor-specific lists of supported metrics.

-SAGA defines the following constants as job metrics:
+RADICAL SAGA defines the following constants as job metrics:

-.. currentmodule:: saga.job
+.. currentmodule:: radical.saga.job
 .. autodata:: STATE
 .. autodata:: STATE_DETAIL

 .. #############################################################################
 .. _job_container:

-Job Containers -- :class:`saga.job.Container`
+Job Containers -- :class:`radical.saga.job.Container`
 ---------------------------------------------

 .. seealso:: More examples on how to use job containers can be found in
              the :ref:`code_examples_job` section of the
              :ref:`chapter_code_examples` chapter.

-.. autoclass:: saga.job.Container
+.. autoclass:: radical.saga.job.Container
    :members:
    :undoc-members:
    :show-inheritance: